samriddhi1129/CrowdSource_FAQ/README.md

 ## 🏛️ About

-**Vicharanshala Lab** (विचारणशाला — "Place of Inquiry") is the official FAQ platform of IIT Ropar, built to democratize academic knowledge and help every member of the IIT Ropar community find answers faster.
+**Vicharanshala Lab** — "Place of Inquiry" is the official FAQ platform of [IIT Ropar](https://www.iitrpr.ac.in/), built to democratize academic knowledge and help every member of the IIT Ropar community find answers faster.

-Built with ❤️ for the IIT Ropar community.
+Built with ❤️ for the [IIT Ropar](https://www.iitrpr.ac.in/) community.

 ---

 # team-6a314e2012663badc7eb1814
 FAQ Crowdsourcing project — Samriddhi Bansal